Average Electricity Prices in $/kWh – 2023

 Once you adjust for the different price levels between countries Canadians have the cheapest electricity and Germans the most expensive.

 Places like Nigeria and India have jumped up the list due to their lower price levels, while countries including Denmark, Australia and Japan have fallen because they are relatively expensive places to live.
-In general accounting for purchasing power lessened the difference between countries, but significant differences remain.

 Anne Lauer